Cullinia: History and naming

-Cullinia was described in 1931 by Cabrera and Kraglievich, from MLP 29-IX-178, an holotype containing several fragmentary remains including a mandible and a metatarsal.
+Cullinia was described in 1931 by Cabrera and Kraglievich, from MLP 29-IX-178, a holotype containing several fragmentary remains including a mandible and a metatarsal.
 In 1995, Bond and López add to the holotype other remains from the upper dentition.

 It was named from the Araucanian word "cullin", meaning "animal".

 Description

 Cullinia was a slender, small Macraucheniidae.
 It had proportionally larger metapodials than Theosodon, and its first lower molar was absent.